Toshiyuki-K/PS6/README.md

 # PS6
 Repo for PS6

-Note:I did not waza_data folder so as not to push publicity.
+Note:I did not submit waza_data folder which has waza dataset so as not to push public.